lain804/RBXServersScraper/README.md

 # RBXServers Scraper

-A simple Roblox vip server scraper for retrieving active private servers from a given place ID using rbxservers.xyz.
+A simple Python Roblox vip server scraper for retrieving active private servers from a given place ID using rbxservers.xyz.

 ## 🚀 Quick Start